- Policy Library

-- The Policy Library Committee will review the policy proposal to determine whether it is ready to be put out for comment to the University Community before being finally approved by an appropriate Policy Approval Authority.
-The Policy Library Committee may recommend further policy development and/or further consultation with University stakeholders and send the policy proposal back to the Sponsor.
-In conducting this review, the Policy Library Committee may recommend methods of disseminating policies, recognize groups that will be affected, and identify issues and intersections with other policies.
+- The Policy Librarian will review the policy proposal to determine whether it is ready to be put out for comment to the University Community before being approved by an appropriate Policy Approval Authority.
+The Policy Librarian may recommend further policy development and/or further consultation with University stakeholders and send the policy proposal back to the Sponsor.
+In conducting this review, the Policy Librarian may recommend methods of disseminating policies, recognize groups that will be affected, and identify issues and intersections with other policies.

-- Once the Policy Library Committee determines that a policy proposal has been developed and vetted properly, the policy proposal must be posted by the Policy Librarian to the Policy Library Website for a minimum of 30 days for review and comment by the University community.
+- Once the Policy Librarian determines that a policy proposal has been developed and vetted properly, the policy proposal will be posted to the Policy Library Website for a minimum of 30 days for review and comment by the University community.
+The policy proposal will also be sent to the Policy Library Committee when it is placed for public comment.
 All comments received during this time will be open to the University community and reviewed by the Policy Librarian and the Responsible Office for the policy.
 However, there shall not be an expectation that the Policy Librarian and/or Responsible Office will respond to each comment provided.
 The Policy Librarian shall refer out, as appropriate, any comments that need to be addressed by relevant University community members, other than the Responsible Office.
 Those written responses shall also be reviewed by the Responsible Office.

 - The Responsible Office shall consider all comments and written responses from relevant constituencies to determine whether any further edits to the policy proposal need to be made.
 Once that is completed, the Responsible Office shall submit to the Policy Librarian (for forwarding to the Policy Library Committee) the final version of the policy proposal and a cover letter summarizing, in general, how comments were addressed in the final version.
 The comments and the written responses from relevant constituencies will be attached and posted online.